IsuruAET/mosaic-churn-prediction-poc/README.md

 2. Use the provided startup scripts (`run_api.py`, `run_app.py`)
 3. Check that the virtual environment is activated
 4. Verify that `models/churn_model.pkl` exists (train the model first if needed)

+**For AI Recommendations Issues**:

+1. Verify your OpenAI API key is correctly set
+2. Check that you have sufficient OpenAI API credits
+3. The system will fall back to basic recommendations if AI is unavailable